One of the most heinous tragedies in Islamic history happened on the day of Ashura.

 Al-Hassan was poisoned and Muawiyah chose his son Yazid as the next ruler before his death and asked people not to oppose him.

 Muawiyah who claimed he was a Caliph after Ali, appointed his son Yazid as his successor.
-While Al-Hussain understood the true meaning of Islam and was the manifestation of pure faith after his grandfather, Muhammad (peace be upon him), Yazid was known to be shallow in faith and lacked honesty and justice.
+While Al-Hussein understood the true meaning of Islam and was the manifestation of pure faith after his grandfather, Muhammad (peace be upon him), Yazid was known to be shallow in faith and lacked honesty and justice.

 He was willing to do whatever it took to gain power, even to the extent of murdering the Prophet’s household.